soisik/tekton-demo/README.md

 Demo Tekton capabilities building, deploying, testing, ... container images.

-(WIP / pending further tests)
+This repository is part of a training, that would cover Kubernetes cluster deployment, CSI integration, then some integrated registry deployment.
+At that stage, you need your own Kubernetes cluster running, and a registry allowing for anonymous pull and pushes.
+Configurations in this repository would assume that registry does not use TLS - though you may change some params in the main Tekton Pipeline, integrating with an https registry.

 ## Requirements

 - your own fork of this repository
-- a working Docker registry (WARNING: samples would not handle registry authentication!)
+- a working Docker registry (WARNING: samples would not handle registry authentication! default uses http, though https can be enabled)
 - k8s nodes able to pull images from that registry
 - cert-manager operator (generating certificate for Tekton EventListener Ingress / not mandatory, could be done in many different ways ...)